Loading...

 grep sshd /var/log/auth.log | wc -l

-Counting entries gives you a quick metric for reporting and escalation.
-This is not a perfect “attempts” counter (one attempt can generate multiple lines), but it is a useful first number when you are triaging under time pressure.
+Counting entries provides a quick metric for reporting.
+This is not a perfect “attempt counter” (one login can generate multiple lines), but it is a useful first number when you are triaging under time pressure.

 Reference

-• grep <pattern> <file> : Filters lines matching a pattern, useful for narrowing log output quickly.
+• grep <pattern> <file> : Filters lines matching a pattern.

 • ls /var/log/cron* : Confirms cron log files and rotated variants exist.

-• tail -f <file> : Follows a file as new lines are appended, useful for real-time monitoring.
+• tail -f <file> : Follows a file as new lines are appended.